B1n2yo/CSC207-Project/README.md

 # CSC207-Project

-Problem Domain: As for our project, we attempt to
+Problem Domain: As for our project, we will attempt to create a nutrition application